IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Connect by clicking on a gateway in the `Fabric Gateways` panel, and expand the navigation tree to explore its resources.
 Instantiated Smart Contracts are listed under the channel and from here you can generate functional-level test files on single or multiple smart contracts.
 Submit or evaluate individual transactions listed under the instantiated smart contracts, with the result displayed in the `Blockchain` output channel.

 ### Wallet Management
-The extension creates a `local_fabric_wallet` file system wallet when it is installed, which is used to connect to the `local_fabric` runtime instance and is automatically associated with that gateway.
-When `local_fabric` is started, an admin identity is added to the `local_fabric_wallet` and cannot be deleted unless the `local_fabric` runtime is torn down.
+The extension creates a `Local Fabric Wallet` file system wallet when it is installed, which is used to connect to the `Local Fabric` runtime instance and is automatically associated with that gateway.
+When `Local Fabric` is started, an admin identity is added to the `Local Fabric Wallet` and cannot be deleted unless the `Local Fabric` runtime is torn down.

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
 These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

 For wallets associated with other remote Fabric gateways, the `Add Wallet`,`Edit Wallet` ,`Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.

 ### Creating an identity with attributes
-Identities can be registered and enrolled with attributes from the `local_fabric` certificate authority.
+Identities can be registered and enrolled with attributes from the `Local Fabric` certificate authority.

 The `Create Identity (register and enroll)` command will ask for an identity name and whether the identity should have any attributes added.
 Selecting `Yes` will ask for the identity's attributes that should be provided in the following format: